sosnus/scripts/db-mysql/README.md

 CREATE USER 'spowner'@'%' IDENTIFIED BY '1234';
 GRANT ALL PRIVILEGES ON test.* To 'spowner'@'%';
 FLUSH PRIVILEGES;
+## for mysql - in case mariaDB we need another query
 # THEN
 mysql -h 127.0.0.1 test -P 3306 -u spowner -p
 ```